 You know the old adage that no one moves in the winter?
 Yes, that is even applicable in Sunny San Diego.
 The peak season for house sales is in the spring and summer months.
 That means, if you hunt in the off-season, you might be able to find a gem of a home with fewer competing buyers.

 Also, despite the opposition to development, many buyers are looking to buy in San Diego County.
 While beachfront living is a major reason why people move to San Diego, not everyone can afford housing on the ocean.

 Housing sales in El Cajon, Lemon Grove, Chula Vista, and La Mesa continue to grow while the coasts slow down.
 Inland properties are more affordable, larger, and (if you buy in a smart location) only 15 to 20 minutes from the beach and other choice areas to visit.

 San Diego is a paradise and it can be your paradise, too.
-If you have questions about buying in San Diego, please do not hesitate to reach out to Steele San Diego Homes for assistance.
+If you have questions about buying or selling in San Diego, please do not hesitate to reach out to Steele San Diego Homes for assistance.
 We offer a wide-range of services and viewing options ideal to assist families who are moving in from out of town or out of state.